nmehlei/PaymentGateway/README.md

 # Notes regarding global code decisions

-## HTTPS/TLS termination via reverse-proxy
+## HTTPS/TLS termination via reverse proxy

-The API inside the docker container offers an HTTP port (and not HTTPS) because a reverse-proxy (like nginx, Traefik, Azure Application Gateway, etc.) is assumed to be in front of the API to handle HTTPS/TLS termination and offloading.
+The API inside the docker container offers an HTTP port (and not HTTPS) because a reverse proxy (like nginx, Traefik, Azure Application Gateway, etc.) is assumed to be in front of the API to handle HTTPS/TLS termination and offloading.
 This allows the container and API to be decoupled from the complexity of SSL certificates.

 ## Sync process & async processing